omerbp/Codility/README.md

 -----------------------------
 27/08/2015

-Codility Calcium 2015  was a Tough one...
+Codility Calcium 2015  was a tough one... :)

 I added some explanations and a few simple tests...